serverless-nextjs/serverless-next.js/packages/libs/lambda/README.md

 * AWS S3 Bucket
 * AWS SQS Queue (if you are using ISR)

+## Deployment

+(WIP) We will provide a simple lightweight CDK deployer which you can extend.

 ## Limitations

 * Lambda limitations apply: https://docs.aws.amazon.com/lambda/latest/dg/gettingstarted-limits.html.